tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/权限控制方式介绍/存储桶策略_intl_en.md

 <dx-accordion>
 ::: Grantee

- - **All users (allow anonymous access)**: if you want to grant operation permissions to anonymous users, select this option.
+ - **All users (allow anonymous access)**: Select this option if you want to grant operation permissions to anonymous users.
 If you select this option, all users (`*`) will be automatically selected for you during policy configuration in step 2.
- - **Specified user**: you can select designated users when you want to grant operation permissions to designated sub-accounts, root accounts, or cloud services.
+ - **Specified user**: Select this option if you want to grant operation permissions to specified sub-accounts, root accounts, or cloud services.
 During policy configuration in step 2, you need to further specify the account UINs.
 :::
 ::: Resource Scope